nikolas-sturm/WOMP/README.md

    npm run tauri build
    ```

-The compiled binaries will be available in the `target/release` directory.
+The compiled binaries will be available in the `target/release` directory.\
+The NSIS installer bundle will be inside `target/release/bundle/nsis`

 ## Project Structure

-- **womp**: Core library containing the display management functionality
+- **womp-core**: Core library containing the display management functionality
-- **womp_cli**: Command-line interface for basic interactions
+- **womp-cli**: Command-line interface for basic interactions
-- **womp_gui**: Tauri/React application providing a modern GUI experience
+- **womp**: Tauri/React application providing a modern GUI experience

 ## Contributing